zhtpandog/nyansa_haotian/readme.md

 Total: `O(N + MlogM + KlogK)`

 ### Space Complexity ###
-Space cost somes from storing records into a dictionary.
+Space cost comes from storing records into a dictionary.
 In worst case (each visit within each day is distinct), it is `O(N)`.

 ## Improvements ##
 ### URL lookup ###